 The Department has developed goals and strategic initiatives/objectives/priorities consistent with the state and agency's mission and based on the allocation of fiscal, human, technological, capital, and other resources.
 This allocation of resources is achieved through a data-driven selection process that relies on careful consideration of the Department's capabilities and environment.
-The Strategic Plan for 2021 to 2024 identifies four basic goals or lines of effort, 14 primary strategies and 45 objectives that will guide the Department's growth, development and financial priorities within the trends and conditions that reflect the social, economic and political environment in which it must operate.
+The Strategic Plan for 2021 to 2024 identifies four basic goals, 14 primary strategies and 45 objectives that will guide the Department's growth, development and financial priorities within the trends and conditions that reflect the social, economic and political environment in which it must operate.

-The Department's Line of Efforts and associated Strategies as outlined in the Strategic Plan are listed below.
+The Department's goals and associated strategies as outlined in the Strategic Plan are listed below.

-- ❖ Line of Effort 1 Develop World-Class Corrections Professionals: Invest in our members for their professional development, growth and success. - > Recruit, Retain, & Right Size to ensure appropriate quality staffing - Training & Leader Development to foster corrections excellence - Work-Life Balance to support good decision making & healthy staff & families - Line of Effort 2 Ensure the Security, Safety, Health, and Welfare of Inmates: To ensure FDC facilities remain safe and secure, keeping the public, staff, and inmates out of harm's way by maintaining lawful custody of those entrusted to our care, - Intelligence & Law Enforcement to disrupt criminal networks - Security Operations to ensure public safety & reduce violence - Health & Wellness to meet ethical standards & constitutional obligation - Programming to offer positive choices, reduce idleness, & support rehabilitation - ❖ Line of Effort 3 Protect Communities and Support Restoration: Implement rehabilitative programs that support a continuum of services for inmates and offenders, resulting in a successful transition into the community. - Offender Supervision to deter criminal activity & reduce victimization - Programming to support rehabilitation & increase success in society - Community Outreach to foster volunteerism & restoration - ❖ Line of Effort 4 Provide Mission Support and Infrastructure: Provides administrative services that assist in carrying out the Department's strategic plan. - Financial Stewardship to maximize Floridians' return on investment
+- ❖ Goal 1 Develop World-Class Corrections Professionals: Invest in our members for their professional development, growth and success. - Recruit, Retain, & Right Size to ensure appropriate quality staffing - Training & Leader Development to foster corrections excellence - Work-Life Balance to support good decision making & healthy staff & families - Goal 2 Ensure the Security, Safety, Health, and Welfare of Inmates: To ensure FDC facilities remain safe and secure, keeping the public, staff, and inmates out of harm's way by maintaining lawful custody of those entrusted to our care, - Intelligence & Law Enforcement to disrupt criminal networks. - Security Operations to ensure public safety & reduce violence

-- Physical Plant to provide a safe, secure, & humane environment - Information Technology to maximize resource efficiency & effectiveness - Administrative Support to synchronize & standardize operations
+- ➤ Health & Wellness to meet ethical standards & constitutional obligation - > Programming to offer positive choices, reduce idleness, & support rehabilitation - Release management to ensure a lawful release in compliance with statutory and procedural public safety requirements. - ❖ Goal 3 Protect Communities and Support Restoration: Implement rehabilitative programs that support a continuum of services for inmates and offenders, resulting in a successful transition into the community. - Offender Supervision to deter criminal activity & reduce victimization - Programming to support rehabilitation & increase success in society - Community Outreach to foster volunteerism & restoration - Goal 4 Provide Mission Support and Infrastructure: Provides administrative services that assist in carrying out the Department's strategic plan. - Financial Stewardship to maximize Floridians' return on investment - Physical Plant to provide a safe, secure, & humane environment - Information Technology to maximize resource efficiency & effectiveness - Administrative Support to synchronize & standardize operations

-These lines of effort and strategies serve as a road map to guide the planning, direction, and activity of the Department's five primary programs, 1.
+These goals and strategies serve as a road map to guide the planning, direction, and activity of the Department's five primary programs, 1.
 Department Administration, 2.
 Security and Institutional Operations, 3.
 Health Services, 4.
 Community Corrections, and 5.
 Education and Programs.
 These programs are comprised of services for which performance is measured in terms of outcomes (impact or public benefit of a service).
 These services are comprised of activities for which performance is measured in terms of outputs (products or services).
-What follows is a program by program discussion of existing trends and conditions that will impact the Department's ability to deliver outputs and outcomes, that will, in turn, impact the accomplishment of strategic initiatives/objectives/priorities and lines of effort, and, ultimately, its mission.
+What follows is a program by program discussion of existing trends and conditions that will impact the Department's ability to deliver outputs and outcomes, that will, in turn, impact the accomplishment of strategic initiatives/objectives/priorities, and, ultimately, its mission.